Tony Newton, Baron Newton of Braintree: In government

 Newton was appointed a government whip when the Conservatives came to power in 1979.
 In 1982 he moved to a junior ministerial position at the Department of Health and Social Security, where he remained until 1988, becoming Minister for Social Security and Disabled People in 1984, and Minister for Health in 1986.

 In the 1988 New Year Honours, Newton was sworn of the Privy Council.
 He became Chancellor of the Duchy of Lancaster and a minister at the DTI for a year, before being promoted to Secretary of State for Social Security from 1989 to 1992, and then taking up the positions of Lord President of the Council and Leader of the House of Commons until 1997.
-From 1992 to 1995, he answered to Prime Minister's Questions when Major was not present.
+From 1992 to 1995, he answered to Prime Minister's Questions when John Major was not present.
 His discretion about Major's four-year affair with Edwina Currie is credited with enabling Major to become prime minister.